Best daily deals

 Lows, mids, and highs

-In game, frequency response like this means you shouldn’t have any issues in just about any kind of game.
+In-game, a frequency response like this means you shouldn’t have any issues in just about any kind of game.
 Avoiding the typical boosted bass means you shouldn’t even have much trouble picking the sounds of footsteps out from the din of gunfire in games like Fortnite or Valorant.

 How is the microphone on the HyperX Cloud II Wireless?

 The HyperX Cloud II Wireless offers a pretty average microphone for a gaming headset.
-The bass response is especially typical, and no doubt tuned to combat the proximity effect, where the bass in someone’s voice will blow out a microphone when too close to it.
+The bass response is especially typical and no doubt tuned to combat the proximity effect, where the bass in someone’s voice will blow out a microphone when too close to it.
 It’s not as steep a drop-off as many gaming headsets have, but the bottom line is still the same: people with deep voices may find they sound a little tinny and a little quiet when speaking into this microphone.

 HyperX Cloud 2 Wireless microphone demo (Non-standardized):